Chidambaram slams govt's COVID-19 vaccination programme | Politics

 - India

-Congress leader P Chidambaram on Tuesday hit out at the government's COVID-19 vaccination programme, terming its promise of vaccinating all adults by December end as an ''empty boast''.
+Congress leader P Chidambaram on Tuesday hit out at the government's COVID-19 inoculation programme, terming its promise of vaccinating all adults by December end as an ''empty boast'' and a ''false promise''.

 ''Vaccine shortage is a fact.
 Vaccine production is exaggerated.
 Vaccine import is a mystery.
-Vaccinating the entire adult population by December 2021 is an empty boast,'' he said.
+Vaccinating the entire adult population by December 2021 is an empty boast,'' the former Union minister said.

-''Will the new Health Minister Mansukh Mandaviya tell the nation the truth about the vaccination programme,'' he asked.
+''Will the new health minister Mansukh Mandaviya tell the nation the truth about the vaccination programme,'' Chidambaram asked.

-In a series of tweets, he said after Odisha, Delhi has run out of vaccines.
+He said the Covid situation was ''bad'' in the country and states and union territories like Odisha and Delhi have run out of vaccines.

+Chidambaram also said that only 33 lakh vaccines were administered on Monday against the need for inoculating 80 lakh people every day to achieve the target of vaccinating all adults by December end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)